 The first sentence of the Constitution is called the preamble.
 The preamble explains the purpose of the Constitution.
 As a whole, it is very challenging for elementary students to understand.
 Breaking it down into smaller parts not only makes a good lesson on the Constitution, but is an extremely effective way to demonstrate to students how to attack a text that is not familiar to them.
 Older learners can work on their own or with partners/teams to make flap booklets explaining their interpretations.
 Younger learners can create illustrations for each section.
 Both make a great display.
 Be sure to snap a photo of your completed bulletin board or chart for your teacher evidence binder as documentation that you are aware of your professional responsibilities and taught the required lesson.
 I recommend pairing this lesson with a reading of We the Kids by David Catrow.

-Your students will be using graphic organizers throughout the entire school year to sort their thoughts, make sense of information and plan their writing.
-You can model how to use an organizer by reading a book about the Constitution and showing them how to fill in the information on the chart.
-You could also teach it as a shared writing experience by having the students come up and add to the organizer as you read.
+Your students will be using graphic organizers throughout the entire school year.
+They’ll use it to sort their thoughts, make sense of information, and plan their writing.
+You can model how to use an organizer by reading a book about the Constitution and showing them how to fill in the chart.
+You could also teach it as a shared writing experience.
+You can do this by having the students come up and add to the organizer as you read.

 You could also have them support their opinions in a written form by posing a question that encourages thinking.
-Persuasive writing is a required skill in most grade levels so why not get started and multi-task the need to include the Constitution.
+Persuasive writing is a required skill in most grade levels.
+This is a good opportunity to get started and multi-task the need to include the Constitution.

 Videos are a great way to introduce, deepen and review a topic.
 They really help to clarify the curriculum for your visual and auditory learners.
 There are a few good options for teaching about the Constitution.

-Liberty’s Kids is a really good series with over 40 episodes that helps children understand the origins of the United States.
+Liberty’s Kids is a really good series with 40+ episodes that helps children understand the origins of the United States.
 It’s a cartoon that features young characters during major events in the Revolutionary War period.
-The episodes are all available online for free and since I was responsible for teaching that era as a social studies unit as well as a biography unit on historical figures during the Revolutionary War I showed my class many episodes.
+The episodes are all available online for free.
+Since I was responsible for teaching that era as a social studies unit, as well as a biography unit on historical figures during the Revolutionary War, I showed my class many episodes.
 This one does a nice job of teaching children about the Constitution.

-The Bill of Rights includes the first 10 Amendments to the Constitution and outlines the basic rights and freedoms of the citizens of America.
+Complete a jigsaw activity using the Bill of Rights.
+The Bill of Rights includes the first 10 Amendments to the Constitution.
+It outlines the basic rights and freedoms of the citizens of America.
 Much like the Preamble, the actual wording is complex for young learners.
 But, if the terminology is explained clearly to them each of the amendments makes a great topic for further discussion.
 A jigsaw activity is a cooperative learning technique where students work in groups to teach each other something.
 Divide the students into ten groups and assign each group one of the amendments.
 Have them discuss it and record their thinking for clarity.
 Bring the class together and let each group share their section with the class.

-I welcome you to use any of these ideas in your classroom.
-I know how busy September in an elementary school is for teachers so if you need to save time I encourage you to download my Constitution Day Resource Packet.
-It includes a variety of Constitution Day Activities for elementary students.
-Any of the activities are great for fulfilling that Constitution Day requirement in a meaningful way and the resource as a whole is perfect for teaching about the Constitution in greater depth as well.
-Because I was moved to 4 different grade levels over the course of 4 years I know firsthand how hard it is to start over so I always strive to design my resources to be differentiated and include options for all grade levels so you can still use the packet if you find yourself in a new grade level in the future.
+In closing, I welcome you to use any of these ideas in your classroom.
+I know how busy September in an elementary school is for teachers.
+If you need to save time, I encourage you to download my Constitution Day resource packet.
+It includes a variety of Constitution Day activities for elementary students.
+Any of the activities are great for fulfilling that Constitution Day requirement in a meaningful way.
+The resource as a whole is perfect for teaching about the Constitution in greater depth as well.
+Because I was moved to 4 different grade levels over the course of 4 years, I know firsthand how hard it is to start over.
+As a result, I always strive to design my resources to be differentiated.
+I include options for all grade levels so you can still use the packet if you find yourself in a new grade level in the future.